JADES: Probing interstellar medium conditions at $z\sim5.5-9.5$ with ultra-deep JWST/NIRSpec spectroscopy: Data Analysis

 Although this paper focuses on presenting line ratio measurements made for individual objects, we also perform a stack of all the spectra in each of our two redshift bins to aid in assessing median quantities of the sample, and push the limits of emission line non-detections.
 In our $z\sim6$ bin, we perform this stacking for both the medium-resolution G395M/F290LP spectra (for the $N2$ ratio) and the low-resolution PRISM spectra (for all other line ratios).
 In the $z\sim8$ bin we stack only the PRISM spectra.

 Each spectrum is de-redshifted to the rest-frame and then re-sampled onto a uniform wavelength grid with spectral pixels 3~\AA{} wide in the rest-frame.
-For the $z\sim6$ stack, we renormalise each spectrum by the H$\alpha$ flux, while in the $z\sim8$ stack the spectra are renormalised by H$\beta$.
-We then take the median across all spectra in each spectral bin to form our final stack.
+For the $z\sim6$ stack, we renormalise each spectrum by the H$\alpha$ flux, while for the $z\sim8$ stack we renormalise by H$\beta$.
+We then take the median across all spectra in each spectral bin to form our final composite spectrum.

-In order to extract emission line fluxes, we first subtract off the continuum by masking the regions of bright emission lines and fitting a 17th order polynomial.
+In order to extract emission line fluxes, we first subtract off the continuum by masking the regions of bright emission lines and fitting a spline.
 We then fit each emission line in the continuum-subtracted spectra with single-component Gaussian profiles.
 We correct the measured emission line ratios for the effects of dust-reddening in the same way as for the individual measurements, described in Section~\ref{sub:line_ratios_measure}, using the measured \Ha/\Hbs ratio to derive $E(B-V)$ for the $z\sim6$ sample and the H$\gamma$/H$\beta$ ratio for the $z\sim8$ sample.

-The dust-corrected emission line ratios resulting from these fits are reported in Table~\ref{tab:stack_values}.
+We repeat the stacking process and line measurements for each sample where each spectrum is instead normalised by the UV continuum flux (taken as the median flux between 1400 and 1600 \AA{} in the rest-frame spectrum).
+Finally, we repeat these measurements removing the target with the highest average noise level.
+Although the ratios measurement from these alternative stacks do not vary so much as to change any of the key findings in this paper, the change is larger than the statistical uncertainties on the measurements.
+For the final dust-corrected emission line ratios reported in Table~\ref{tab:stack_values}, we adopt the values measured from the Balmer-emission-normalised stacks.
+However, rather than adopting the statistical uncertainty, we report the systematic uncertainty, which we take as the maximum difference between the values derived from any two of the stacking regimes described above.

 { \begin{landscape}

 \end{landscape} }